 If GM can prove the airbags in these vehicles are safe by Aug.
 31, 2017, regulators could decide to cancel the recall.
 If GM is unsuccessful, it will have to recall 2.5 million model year 2007-2011 trucks and SUVs, including:

 - Chevrolet Silverado

 - Cadillac Escalade

 NHTSA tests indicate Takata-airbag-equipped vehicles more than six years old pose a risk to drivers and passengers, as six years is when Takata airbag inflators are suspected to begin to deteriorate.
 When the inflators deteriorate the ammonium nitrate propellant can burn too fast, causing airbags to rupture and spray shrapnel when they deploy in car accidents.

 GM says its airbags are safe for an additional 3.5 years or more, according to tests it has conducted.
 Further testing could prevent the recall of these vehicles plus another four million trucks and SUVs with the Takata airbag inflators in question.
 The total cost of all of GM's Takata recalls could be approximately $870 million.

 The Takata airbag recall is the largest car safety recall in the nation's history, affecting approximately 70 million cars.

 If you suffered a severe injury or lost a loved one because of a Takata airbag, you need help from a skilled attorney.
 The Takata airbag recall lawyers at Stephens, Anderson & Cummings offer a free consultation to find out if you can file a lawsuit.
-We may be able to obtain fair compensation for the damages you have suffered.
+A Fort Worth personal injury attorney from our firm may be able to obtain fair compensation for the damages you have suffered.